-Geneva-based entrepreneur André Fischbacher loves unusual watches.
-He has various one-of-a-kind examples of Rolex and one IWC.
+Our customer loves extravagant timepieces.
+He has various one-of-a-kind examples of Rolex as well as an IWC.
 His current favourite: a Rolex Daytona, in white gold with a rubber strap.
-“I’m fascinated by the manufacturing, design and history of a watch”, he says.
+“I’m fascinated by the manufacture, design and history of a watch,” he says.
 He currently owns six watches, but suddenly one went missing.

-André Fischbacher insured his luxury watches with Helvetia.
-All it took was a phone call to his advisor at the general agency in Geneva, Serge Camain, who immediately dealt with the loss.
-He’s familiar with the scenario.
-The same thing happened to him last summer with his Rolex GMT Master Pepsi in Biarritz at the Fête de Bayonne.
-A watch he wore 25 years on his wrist.
+He insured his luxury watches with Helvetia.
+All it took was a phone call to his advisor, who immediately dealt with the loss.
+The advisor is familiar with the scenario.
+The same thing happened to him last summer at the Fête de Bayonne in Biarritz: his Rolex GMT Master Pepsi, a watch he had had for 25 years, was stolen.
 A friendly man engaged him in a conversation for just a few seconds.
-“If it hasn’t happened to you, you wouldn’t believe that someone could steal a watch from your wrist without you noticing”, he says.
+“If it hasn’t happened to you, you wouldn’t believe that someone could steal a watch from your wrist without your noticing,” he says.

-The price paid – or the catalogue price – is usually insured.
-A person who inherits a watch and doesn't know the value should have a certificate issued by an official dealer of the brand that states the ‘market value’ of the watch.
-But be careful: as collector’s pieces or special editions increase in value very quickly, it’s a good idea to regularly check the value of insured watches and adjust the insurance as needed.
+Insurance usually covers either the price paid or the catalogue price.
+A person who inherits a watch and doesn’t know its value must have a certificate issued by an official dealer of the brand stating the watch’s market value.
+But be careful: as collector’s items and special editions increase in value very quickly, it’s a good idea to regularly check the value of insured watches and adjust the insurance as needed.

-Serge Camain paid CHF 12,200 for his Rolex in December, and the catalogue price is now CHF 14,400.
+The Helvetia customer advisor originally paid CHF 12,200 for his new Rolex, but the catalogue price is CHF 14,400.
 The watch has gained in value in the meantime.
-He will insure it for CHF 18'900.
+That’s why he insured it for CHF 18,900.

-To help the damage departement process the loss/theft quickly, Serge Camain recommends depositing the following documents with Helvetia:
+To help the claims department process the loss, theft or damage quickly, it is advisable to deposit the following documents with Helvetia: